Mount Washington Cog Railway: Accidents

+A non-fatal incident on August 10, 1946, injured 22 people.
+A flatcar, initially at rest near the summit, sped 600 ft down the track and collided with an ascending passenger train carrying 24 people.

 Mechanical design

 The cog railway designs and builds all of its locomotives and passenger coaches at the company shops located at the base of Mount Washington.

 Each train consists of a locomotive pushing a single passenger car up the mountain, descending the mountain by going in reverse.
 Both locomotive and car were originally equipped with a ratchet and pawl mechanism engaged during the climb that prevents any roll-back; during descent, both locomotive and car are braked.
-Recent improvements in design have replaced the ratchet (gear and pawl mechanism) with sprag clutches and disc brake assemblies.
+Design improvements have replaced the ratchet (gear and pawl mechanism) with sprag clutches and disc brake assemblies.
 Most of the locomotives were made by the Manchester Locomotive Works.

 The rack rail design used is one of Marsh's own inventions, using a ladder-like rack with open bar rungs engaged by the teeth of the cog wheel.
 This system allows snow and debris to fall through the rack, rather than lodging in it.
-A similar design, called the Riggenbach rack system, was invented by engineer Niklaus Riggenbach in Switzerland at about the same time.
+A similar design, called the Riggenbach rack system, was invented by Niklaus Riggenbach in Switzerland at about the same time.
 The Swiss Consul to the United States visited Marsh while constructing the railway up Mount Washington, and his enthusiastic reports persuaded the Swiss government to commission Riggenbach to build the Vitznau-Rigi-Bahn on Mount Rigi, which opened on May 21, 1871.

 Initially, there was no way for two trains to pass one another on the Mount Washington Cog Railway.
 In 1941, a nine-motion switch was invented, and two spur sidings were added, each long enough to divert two descending trains so that climbing trains could continue to the summit, enabling more round trips per day.

 In 2004, work was completed replacing the lower Waumbek Switch and Siding with an 1800 ft passing loop equipped with electric and hydraulically powered automated switches.
 These switches are powered by batteries and recharged by solar panels.
 One switch is located at each end of the loop, allowing ascending and descending trains to pass one another.

-In 2014, work began on another switch and siding at the summit of Mount Washington.
-When completed, the new switch will allow trains to pass one another at the summit of the mountain.

 In 2008, work began on the first diesel locomotive to be powered with biodiesel, with the assistance of a retired mechanical engineer from the Portsmouth Naval Shipyard.
 By 2019, the railway completed the construction of seven of these locomotives.

+In 2014, work began on another switch and siding at the summit of Mount Washington, to allow trains to pass one another at the summit of the mountain.